ocaml-ppx/ocamlformat/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter a problem when using ocamlformat or if you have any questions, please open a [GitHub issue](https://github.com/ocaml-ppx/ocamlformat/issues/).
+If you encounter a problem when using OCamlFormat or if you have any questions, please open a [GitHub issue](https://github.com/ocaml-ppx/ocamlformat/issues/).

 1. Check first if your issue has already been [reported](https://github.com/ocaml-ppx/ocamlformat/issues/).
-2. Include the version of ocamlformat you are using (`ocamlformat --version`).
+2. Include the version of OCamlFormat you are using (`ocamlformat --version`).
 3. Include a (preferably short) source file which demonstrates the issue.
 4. Describe the expected and actual behavior.
 5. Do not unsubscribe from the issue until it is closed, the maintainers may ask for your feedback.